3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Discussion

 \section{Discussion}

 \AsymML{} in this paper reduces the computation and memory costs in TEEs without significant privacy leaks.
-However, due to the additional communication overhead between GPUs and TEEs, the actual performance improvement does not exactly match the expectation in Figure~\ref{fig:complexity}.
-As Figure~\ref{fig:runbreakdown} shows, this additional overhead even dominates runtime in layers with large-size the features.
-Architecture such as Unified Memory Access (UMA)\cite{hUMA,AppleUMA, NVUMA} can potentially resolve this issue, which AsymML can be fitted into.
-On the other hand, there is yet no off-the-shelf tensor library designed for the SGX environment.
-The performance of AsymML can be further exploited with future support for tensor operations in SGX.
+However, due to the additional communication overhead between GPUs and TEEs, the actual performance improvement does not exactly match the expectation in Fig.~\ref{fig:complexity}.
+As Fig.~\ref{fig:runbreakdown_vgg} in Appendix \ref{sec:runtimemore} shows, this additional overhead even dominates the runtime in layers with large-size features.
+Architectures such as unified memory access (UMA) \cite{hUMA,AppleUMA} can potentially resolve this issue by relieving CPU-GPU communication burden, where \AsymML{} can also be leveraged.

-AsymML is designed to protect privacy under the assumption that TEEs are secure against potential attacks.
-The case of side channel attacks \cite{SideChannelAttack} might breach TEE's security \cite{SGXspectra} currently is not in our scope.
-AsymML is compatible with security updates in hardware such as Intel SGX \cite{IntelSGX}, RISC-V Sanctum \cite{Sanctum}.
+\AsymML{} is designed to protect privacy under the assumption that TEEs are secure against potential attacks such as side channel attacks \cite{SideChannelAttack}.
+The case that side channel attacks breach TEE's security \cite{SGXspectra} based on information gained from the implementation of a computer system (e.g. power consumption, electromagnetic leaks) are out of the scope of this work.
+Finally, it is worth noting that \AsymML{} is compatible with security updates in hardware such as Intel SGX \cite{IntelSGX} and RISC-V Sanctum \cite{Sanctum}.